 Our main rule for our recommendations is NOT to recommend anywhere we wouldn’t tell a friend to go.
-The Firewater Grill is so border line it could go either way.
+The Firewater Grill is a little border-line.
 So I thought I’d write down our thoughts and let you decide…

 We dined with 3 friends.
 I had a great meal.
-Chef thought his was ok.
-Chef Ping Pong thought it was enjoyable and Chef Brownie wasn’t too impressed.
+Chef thought his was okay.
+Chef Ping Pong thought it was enjoyable and Chef Brownie also thought it was a mixed bag.
+It really came down to our menu choices.
 The Duxton had been an old stomping ground for Chef, “Chef Ping Pong” and “Chef Brownie”, around 2005.
-Back then it was a busy restaurant, bustling with people going to the concert Hall and Cirque Du Soleil when it was in town.
-They easily sat 190 covers on a Friday night.
+Back then it was a busy restaurant, bustling with people going to the Perth Concert Hall and also the Cirque Du Soleil when it was in town.
+They easily sat 190 covers on a busy Friday night.
 The then Executive Chef, Denis Boulet, ran a very tight ship.
 The food was great and it had a French Bistro feel about it.

-A couple of years after the 3 chefs had left; Rob Broadfield made a memorable and scathing review on The Grill.
-It got a very poor score.
+A couple of years after the 3 chefs had left (probably about 2008-ish); West Australian Newspaper Food Editor Rob Broadfield made a memorable and scathing review on The Grill.
+It got a very poor score indeed.
 With a new Exec Chef brought change and it had not seemed to be one for the better.
-Now, since the old “Grill” had been completely gutted, renovated and re-named we were all curious to see what it was like – particularly the food.
+Fast forward to 2013 and the old “Grill” had been completely gutted, renovated and re-named.
+We were all curious to see what it was like – particularly the food.

 My, how the restaurant had changed!
-It had once been a drab, soulless hotel dining room – it had been transformed.
-Clearly A LOT of money had been spent on the fit –out.
-They did a brilliant job and the restaurant had only been closed for 6 weeks.
-We were sat at a round-tabled booth.
+It had once been a drab, soulless hotel dining room – now it had been completely transformed.
+Clearly A LOT of money had been spent on the fit–out.
+They did a brilliant job, it was stunning and the restaurant had only been closed for 6 weeks.
+We were sat by the friendly waiter at a round-tabled booth.
 Nice – I love booths.
 It felt very intimate.
+So far so good.

 - Mango cannelloni, Bug Tails, Avocado, Pickled Onion I really loved this dish.
 The delicately flavoured bug tails were locally sourced from Broome.
 Chef tried a bit too and thought it was very tasty.